Dark Shadows Every Day is written by Danny Horn.

 Next: Satan’s Favorite TV Show.

-By the way: If you like my writing, you can check out some of the talks I’ve given on The Natural History of Superman and The Mickey Mouse Watch:
+By the way: If you like my writing, you can the talks I’ve given on dangerous toys, flying saucers, the Mickey Mouse watch and the natural selection of Superman:

 I’ve also appeared on a bunch of episodes of Movin’ Right Along: The Muppet Movie Podcast:

 Basically, my goal on these podcasts is to use as much of my Modern Culture and Media film-crit vocabulary as I possibly can, and be super intellectual and pretentious, which I find enjoyable and you might as well.
 My favorite one is Episode 202, where I open the episode with a five-minute monologue about how studying French post-structuralist literary theory helped me to understand The Great Muppet Caper.
 Episode 304 is also really fun.

 - Episode 21: A Frog and a Pig Fall in Love

 - Episode 22: How Miss Piggy Became a Celebrity

 - Episode 29: Six Guns in Kermit’s Face

 - Episode 30: A Noggin Full of Library Paste

 - Bonus #3: The Muppets Go to the Movies (extra-long episode)